 Dictionaries are like lists that can be accessed via a key (or label).
 To access an element you use a key or "name".
 This is what is used to look up the value of an element.

-1.6.1.
-Setting up and Accessing Lists
+1.5.1.
+Setting up and accessing lists

 Lists are formulated within square brackets, which can be nested.
-E.g.,
+For example: